 New York CityPASS – The alternative to New York Pass

 For those who are not planning on visiting many attractions, a great alternative is the New York CityPASS.
-This pass includes admission to the following 6 attractions for a lower price:
+This pass includes admission to 6 attractions and is valid for 9 consecutive days.

 - Empire State Building

 - American Museum of Natural History (Pay as you wish every day)